 The migration “crisis” makes it imperative for humanists to reflect on the foundational concepts and values of our disciplines in addressing the representation of others as they are recognized in the norms of cultural citizenship.
 The issues the seminar will explore include: the ethics of hospitality; modes of cosmopolitanism; negotiation of cultural “differences” under duress; the role played by interpretation and cultural translation in enhancing processes of social integration.

 We welcome applications from scholars in all fields whose work innovatively engages with migration and the humanities.
-For 2018-19 we are particularly interested in proposals that engage with immigration and cultural memory as well as the archive and migration:
+For 2018-19 we are particularly interested in proposals that engage with migration, cultural memory, and the archive:

 What are the narrative forms and discursive modes that constitute archives of migration, both contemporary an historical?
 What are the technologies and politics of these representations?
 How do archives of migrations function as purveyors of information, systems of classification, conduits of dissemination that create new public knowledge?

 In addition to pursuing their own research projects, fellows will be core participants in the bi-weekly seminar meetings.
 Other participants will include faculty and graduate students from Harvard and other universities in the region, and occasional visiting speakers.